-Proposals for new dwellings will be permitted within the development envelope where they are typically in the size range 80 -150m2 gross internal floor area and constitute sensitive infilling of small gaps within an otherwise continuously built up frontage.
+Proposals for new dwellings will be permitted within the development envelope where they are typically in the size range 80 -150m gross internal floor area, constitute sensitive infilling of small gaps within an otherwise continuously built up frontage facing the existing road network and provided that they conserve and enhance landscape and scenic beauty and are appropriate to their location in the Norfolk Coast AONB.

 In order to maintain the character of the village and the street scene and to protect neighbouring amenity, permission will not be given for proposals for new homes that result in more than 40% of the curtilage of the property being covered by buildings.
-All new dwellings must be Principal Homes in accordance with Policy HNTS 16.
+All new dwellings must be Principal Homes in accordance with Policy HNTS 18.